The Complexity of Phylogeny Constraint Satisfaction Problems

 \subsection{A Preclassification}

 We use a fundamental result which can be seen as a classification of the endomorphism monoids of model-complete cores of reducts of $(\mL;C)$.

-\begin{theorem}[Bodirsky, Jonsson, \& Pham\cite{BodJonsPham}] Let $\Gamma$ be a reduct of $(\mL;C)$.
+\begin{theorem}[Bodirsky, Jonsson, \& Pham~\cite{BodJonsPham}] Let $\Gamma$ be a reduct of $(\mL;C)$.
 Then it satisfies at least one of the following: \begin{enumerate} \item $\Gamma$ has a constant endomorphism; \item the model-complete core of $\Gamma$ is isomorphic to a reduct of $(\mL;=)$; \item the set of endomorphisms of $\Gamma$ equals the set of endomorphisms of $(\mL;Q)$; \item the set of endomorphisms of $\Gamma$ equals the set of endomorphisms of $(\mL;C)$. \end{enumerate} \end{theorem}

+Item 2 in this theorem has been stated slightly differently in Theorem 1 of \cite{BodJonsPham}, namely that $\Gamma$ is homomorphically equivalent to a reduct of $(\mL,=)$.
+Note that this is equivalent to the model-complete core of $\Gamma$ being isomorphic to a reduct of $(\mL,=)$ unless $\Gamma$ has a constant endomorphism.
+The reason is that the core of a reduct $\Gamma$ of $(\mL;=)$ either has one element or is itself a reduct of $(\mL,=)$.

 If $\Gamma$ has a constant endomorphism, then $\Csp(\Gamma)$ is trivial.
 If $\Gamma$ is homomorphically equivalent to a reduct of $(\mL;=)$, then the complexity of $\Csp(\Gamma)$ can be determined by known results which we present in Section~\ref{sect:ecsps} below.